Every home has a wildfire risk: Here’s how to check yours - NewsBreak

 First Street Foundation said it gathered leading experts from fire, weather and climatology and analyzed data over the past years to determine properties’ wildfire risk probability.

 “When you own a home for 30 years, you not only want to look at it from an annual risk but how does that compound over time,” Kerns said.
 “That’s what the first graph shows you.
-This home has a 32% chance of being in a wildfire over a 30-year period.”‘Hangout Fest’ plans?
-Don’t bring cash!
+This home has a 32% chance of being in a wildfire over a 30-year period.”‘We’re in a crisis’: Farmers sound alarm over coming food shortage

 The group has done models for flooding before, and are now turning their attention to wildfires because they believe the damage continues to grow each year.